 LESSON 1: Make People Believe In Your Brand Through Real Connections

-Be funny.
-Be Candid.
-Be Real!
+Be funny, candid, and real!
 In selling your true self, consumers will want to buy your product or service to be more like you.
 Kalya Itsiness is a fitness guru that has made a huge profit selling workout guides for women on Instagram.
-Through instagram, she has constructed a lifestyle by posting photos of her toned body, her diet, and her dogs – things that are relatable to almost everyone.
+Through Instagram, she has constructed a lifestyle by posting photos of her toned body, her diet, and her dogs – things that are relatable to almost everyone.
 She also writes captions that are personal, portraying the narrative that she can connect with you.
-With over 3.2 million followers on instagram, Kayla now has a net worth of over USD 1.54 million as of 2015 (The-Net-Worth).
+With over 3.2 million followers on Instagram, Kayla now has a net worth of over USD 1.54 million as of 2015 (The-Net-Worth).

 LESSON 2: Be Creative & Consistent